Resources For Profesionals

 IITAP has also developed a training for clergy called the Pastoral Sex Addiction Professional.
 This two-part training equips clergy to respond appropriately to the needs of Christians who seek their advice for issues related to sexual addiction.
 Visit www.iitap.com for information about either the CSAT or PSAP program.

 Bethesda Workshops provides training for clinicians, pastors and lay helpers.
-Our Therapist Observer program allows professionals to sit in on an actual treatment workshop.
 We also offer teaching conferences, CEU events, and church seminars.

 Unfortunately, many Christian helpers are ill-equipped to address sexual addiction or to help partners of sex addicts.
 Standard approaches like cognitive-behavioral therapy and using scripture alone are rarely effective.
 In fact, uninformed Christian counseling often adds to the sufferer’s shame and makes the problem worse.
 Appropriate training is vital.